24 Carrot Kitchen

 Additional Notes About Coconut Flour:

-1. Coconut flour absorbs and needs moisture, so there are usually more eggs in a recipe.
-Generally speaking, the more coconut flour you use, the more eggs and/or liquid you will need to add.
+1. Coconut flour absorbs and needs a lot of moisture, so there are usually more eggs in a recipe.
+Generally speaking, the more coconut flour uses extra eggs compared to recipes using regular flour (All purpose flour).

-3. Due to the fiber content, it is harder for some to digest, so if just starting out, maybe try in small doses (a muffin might be the right size).
+4. Due to the fiber content, coconut flour is harder for some to digest, so if just starting out, maybe try in small doses (a muffin might be the right size).

-4. Best stored in a container in the refrigerator.
+5. Coconut flour is best stored in an airtight container in the refrigerator.

 What Can Coconut Flour Be Used For?